Emmanuel Rivera Player Props: Diamondbacks vs. Braves

-Emmanuel Rivera -- with an on-base percentage of .175 in his past 10 games, 136 points lower than his season-long percentage -- will be in action for the Arizona Diamondbacks against the Atlanta Braves, with Bryce Elder on the mound, on July 18 at 7:20 PM ET.
+Emmanuel Rivera -- with a slugging percentage of .297 in his past 10 games (including no homers) -- will be in action for the Arizona Diamondbacks against the Atlanta Braves, with Charlie Morton on the hill, on July 19 at 7:20 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Blue Jays.
+In his most recent game, he notched a home run while going 1-for-3 against the Braves.

 Emmanuel Rivera Game Info & Props vs. the Braves